It's the beginning of the year, and an important meeting invitation suddenly appears on your calendar.

 Let's evaluate another scenario.

-When looking at your salesperson's forecast, you discover that he or she has 15 prospects in the sales funnel.
+When reviewing your salesperson's forecast, you discover that they have 15 prospects in the sales funnel.
 That same salesperson needs to talk to 5 people within each company because of their market's sales cycle.
 So you're looking at 75 people the salesperson needs to meet before closing a deal.

 The calculation would be: